rugh1/TorNetwork/README.md

 # Tor Network Project

-A project to set up and run a kinda Tor Network on localhost.
+A project to set up and run a kinda Tor Network on localhost. the main idea is about simulating the same concept as a Tor Network but only on the pc's local host is uses each port as a different type of device required for the Tor Network

 ## how to setup:
 #### 1.run directory.py